scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Just because I'm partially giving up traditional food doesn't mean that I can't still cook and enjoy making things!

+### Day 23

+Soylent for breakfast, but today was a weekend so we decided to do some grilling.
+Did some pretty awesome stuff on the grill, burgers made from the same filling as the gyoza turned out well.
+Also tried making some random frozen food stuffs on the grill wrapped in bacon and that worked too.
+Besides the grease fire.

 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/
 ["stop eating food"]:http://robrhinehart.com/?p=298